 - suppress other systems to conserve energy

-These days, not so many lions….But plenty of modern day stresses like demanding bosses, deadlines, relationship issues, traffic jams, kids, money worries, the list goes on….
+These days, not so many lions….But plenty of modern day stresses like pandemic viruses, job losses, isolation, relationship issues and lockdowns !

 Unfortunately we only have ONE stress response.
 That’s the ‘fight or flight’ one that evolved to keep us alive.

 - it’s designed to be temporary – once you escaped or killed the lion, you could rest in your cave and recover.
 We can’t escape from our modern day stresses – there is no rest & recover time – it’s unrelenting

 - all that sugar that is mobilized for energy to fight or run from your source of stress isn’t being used up (unless you are exercising after each meal) – so it gets stored as FAT – usually around the middle where it can be easily accessed

 - cortisol has priority over everything.
 When you are in danger, all your reserves are diverted to survival mechanisms.
 That means no energy for;

 Our bodies have evolved and adapted in many ways since caveman times, but our adrenal stress response is exactly the same.